bstikker/NEURON/README.md

     sequencing_summary: "NEURON/input/test_data/sequencing_summary.txt"
     barcode_label: "test_data"
 ```

 You can configure your SLURM settings in the profile/config.yaml file.
 In this way, you can run the pipeline as follows:

 ```bash
 snakemake --profile profile
 ```
-In addition, the pipeline also offers a timecourse analysis.
-In your config/samples.yaml add the location of ONT's sequencing summary file as well as the name you gave your samples prior to the sequencing run.
+In addition, the pipeline also offers an (optional) timecourse analysis next to the regular pipeline.
+In your config/samples.yaml, add the location of ONT's sequencing summary file as well as the name you gave your samples prior to the sequencing run (barcode_label).
+This label should match exactly to the 'alias' column in the sequencing summary.
+Rename the sequencing summary file exactly to 'sequencing summary.txt'.
+Automated detection is in development.

 This feature can be run as follows:

 ```bash